 (Subsection 9) The terms ‘financial advice’ and ‘life assurance containing a savings element’ are addressed in the commentary on Chapter 2, section 1, subsection 4.
 Note the possibilities for an exemption for a person who engages solely in insurance distribution, has taken an examination and is licensed by an organisation other than Swedsec.

+(Subsection 10) The provision is partly overlapping with section 16.
+The purpose is to clarify that depending on the content in and the target group for the investment service, either the licence tests for advisers or the licence test for specialists can be relevant.
+When developing an investment service targeted at retail clients/retail market it is usually more relevant to have knowledge about products mainly referred to in the licence test for advisers.
+Development of investment services is referred to as designing prerequisites and processes for the provision of investment services.
+The demand for licence does therefore not include the personnel solely working with e.g. designing markets, layout IT development (such as programming or other system development) as well as back office and similar administrative functions.

-(Section 10) The provision refers to an employee engaged in discretionary portfolio management at an investment firm, fund management company or AIF manager.
+(Subsection 11) The provision refers to an employee engaged in discretionary portfolio management at an investment firm, fund management company or AIF manager.

-(Section 11) The provision refers to an employee engaged in the management of UCITS funds at a fund management company and the management of non-UCITS funds at a fund management company or AIF manager.
+(Subsection 12) The provision refers to an employee engaged in the management of UCITS funds at a fund management company and the management of non-UCITS funds at a fund management company or AIF manager.

-(Subsection 12) The degree of work is linked to the individual's work time.
+(Subsection 13) The degree of work is linked to the individual's work time.
 Thus, the rules entail that, e.g. a person who devotes to the stated duties at least 50 per cent of a full-time job must hold a Licence.